 To gain insight into collective cell migration a variety of assays have been developed.
 One of which is the wound healing assay, also known as the scratch assay.
 In this procedure a ‘wound’ is made in a confluent monolayer of cells, after which the gap closure is quantitatively monitored.

-For this study a wound healing assay was performed to assess the effect of the drug paclitaxel on the migration of C6 rat glail tumor cells.
+For this study a wound healing assay was performed to assess the effect of a chemotherapy drug on the migration of C6 rat glail tumor cells.
 Automated live-cell imaging was performed inside a CO2-incubator to ensure cells are kept at the desired conditions during the entire experiment.
 The experiment was performed in a 24 well plate, which was fully imaged every hour for 23 hours.
-The surface area and gap closure speed were compared for a concentration range of paclitaxel.
+The surface area and gap closure speed were compared for increasing concentrations of the drug.